suesdesign/portfolio-plugin/README.md

 Place the Portfolio Widget on the sidebar where you want the list of items from the portfolio to appear.

+You will need to create custom CSS styles to fit in with your theme.

 The plugin can be seen in use at at: https://suesdesign.co.uk